Progress Report January 2022

 Previously, the scheduler would only queue command chunks whose type offsets were different from zero.
 The problem arose because there exists a specific valid type of command whose offset is actually zero.
 Not taking into consideration this case hindered the fencing logic of the scheduler, preventing it from performing its work properly.

-Thankfully, the solution did not require any difficult change, and Blinkhawk was able to mitigate these freezes by submitting a simple patch that addresses this specific problem.
+Thankfully, the solution did not require any difficult change, and Blinkhawk was able to mitigate these freezes by that addresses this specific problem.

 It's-a him!
 (Super Mario 64 homebrew)